 The funding level of the Walbolt Fellowship is equal to the value of a TA stipend for one semester, inclusive of tuition and medical subsidies.

 Applications consist of a three- to five-page double-spaced prospectus describing the project and its importance, a one-page bibliography of secondary sources, a c.v., and two letters of recommendation.
 Applicants must include sealed letters of recommendation when they submit the other required materials.
 While the evaluation criteria favors research (due to the difficulty of funding extended research trips), proposals to fund dissertation writing are also eligible.

 The Walbolt Dissertation Fellowship must be the recipient's primary funding source during the semester in which it is held.
-Walbolt Fellows are expected to present their work to the department at the end of their funded semester or the following semester, and produce a three-page written report summarizing the results of their research.
+Walbolt Fellows are expected to present their work to the department at the end of their funded semester or the following semester.
 The Fellows are also expected to acknowledge their Walbolt award in any publication arising from this research, and provide a copy to the department chair.

 |Fall 2019||Taylor Tobias||“Imperial Players: Theatre, Culture, and Power in the 19th Century World”|

 |Spring 2019||William Clift||“Reassessing North & South: Illinois Political Culture and its Border State Identity”|

 |Fall 2018||Zachary Stoltzfus||“Publicizing Property: The French Revolution and the Transformation of Hypotheque”|

 |Spring 2018||Richard Siegler||“Enemy at the Gates: The Fall & Rise of Octroi 1789-1815”|